 Deployment & Operations

-Are the agents hosted by Gradle Enterprise or can they be hosted on-premise?
+Are the agents hosted by Develocity or can they be hosted on-premise?

 Is there any sort of auto-scaling for the agents?

 Yes.
 Develocity 2021.2 and above offer support for auto scaling Test Distribution agents in a container orchestration platform like Kubernetes based on the demand for how many tests there are to run.

 What logic is used to decide how to separate the JUnit suite into the different groups (i.e. some classes executed on one agent, some on another, etc)?

 It attempts to determine the length of each test and arrange the partitions to most efficiently use the available resources.